gg64du02/scripts-space-engineers/rover_autopilot_gg_vanilla/ideas.md

 py:
-write the obstacles over the voronoi with the graph on top displayer
+write the obstacles over the voronoi with the graph on top displayer On the diplay write: the voronoi the obstacles' bitmap the graph

 py or cs:
-Make a list of linked Node between faces
+Make a list of linked Node between faces (generate on the edges and linked them between faces ?)

 cs:
 write an a star in 3d, or get the 2d a star to find its way through multiple faces